viniciosanacleto/Porto/README.md

 <a name="Transformers"></a>
 ###Transformers

-`Transformers` are responsible for taking an instance of a `Model` and converting it to a formated Array that is easy to be *Serialized*.
+`Transformers` are responsible for taking an instance of a `Model` and converting it to a formatted Array that is easy to be *Serialized*.

 Each `Transformer` MUST have a `transform` function
 <br>